-Theorem \ref{thm:emid_bound_simple} naturally captures special cases such as visual-only or text-only input shifts.
-For a visual-only input shift, where $D_{\rm JS}(P_{X_{t}} \| Q_{X_{t}}) = 0$, the EMID upper bound primarily depends on the divergence between the visual input distributions.
-Similarly, for a text-only input shift, the bound reflects the divergence in the textual input distributions.
-The two cases not only underscore the flexibility of Theorem \ref{thm:emid_bound_simple} in isolating and quantifying the impact of modality-specific distribution shifts on model performance but also highlight the importance of visual and text input shifts on it.
-In Appendix \ref{appendix:thm}, we further provide a looser yet better interpretable version of this upper bound (Corollary \ref{thm:emid_bound_simple_v2}) by replacing the $\Delta$ into the discrepancy terms between model output and ground truth conditional distributions.
+where $ \widehat{H}=\max_{\mathbf{x}\in\mathcal{X}} [H(Q_{Y|\mathbf{X}=\mathbf{x}})+H(P_{\theta}(\cdot|\mathbf{x}))]$. \end{theorem} Theorem \ref{thm:emid_bound_simple} naturally captures special cases such as visual-only or text-only input shifts.
+For a visual-only shift, where $D_{\rm JS}(P_{X_{t}} \| Q_{X_{t}}) = 0$, the EMID upper bound depends primarily on the divergence between visual input distributions, and output discrepancy terms.
+Similarly, for a text-only shift, the bound reflects the divergence in textual input distributions, and output discrepancy terms.
+These cases not only underscore the flexibility of Theorem \ref{thm:emid_bound_simple} in isolating the impact of modality-specific distribution shifts on model performance but also highlight the importance of visual and text input shifts on it.
+In Appendix \ref{appendix:thm}, we provide a looser yet better interpretable version of this upper bound (Corollary \ref{thm:emid_bound_simple_v2}) by replacing $\Delta$ with discrepancy terms between model output and ground truth conditional distributions.

-\paragraph{General scenario.} Moving beyond the simplified scenario, we now consider the general scenario where no assumptions are made about the consistency of conditional distributions across ID and OOD settings.
+\paragraph{General scenario.} Moving beyond the simplified scenario, we now consider the general scenario in which no assumptions are made about the consistency of conditional distributions across ID and OOD settings.
 This more realistic scenario accommodates shifts not only in the marginal distributions of visual and textual inputs but also in their conditional dependencies and the relationships between inputs and outputs.
 By relaxing these constraints, we aim to capture the full complexity of distributional shifts encountered in practice and analyze how such shifts collectively influence the performance gap of MLLMs.
 The formal upper bound is provided in Theorem \ref{thm:emid_bound}.

 \begin{theorem}[General Scenario] Given $P_{\mathbf{X}Y}$ and $Q_{\mathbf{X}Y}$ distributions and an MLLM $P_{{\theta}}$, if there exist some constants $\delta_{P}$ and $\delta_{Q}$ such that